 Commercial Property Insurance

-Commercial Property Insurance protects your physical assets such as building, stock, equipment and computers, including equipment removed from your premise.
-Examples of this could include your property being temporarily in tranist or while at a client’s business
+Commercial Property Insurance protects your physical assets such as building, stock, equipment, and computers, including equipment removed from your premise.
+Examples of this could include your property being temporarily in transit or while at a client’s business

 What does Commercial Property Insurance cover?

 Insurance is used to cover any type of commercial property.
 Commercial property insurance protects commercial property from such perils as: